Screening the Discrepancy Function of a Computer Model: Funding

 This work was partially developed while the authors were visiting the Statistical and Applied Mathematical Sciences Institute, and were hence partially supported by the National Science Foundation under Grant DMS-1638521.
-This paper has been partially supported by research grant PID2019-104790GB-I00 from the Spanish Ministry of Science and Innovation.
+This paper has been partially supported by research grants PID2019-104790GB-I00 funded by MCIN/AEI/ 10.13039/501100011033 and PID2022-138201NB-I00 funded by MCIN/AEI /10.13039/501100011033 / FEDER, UE Una manera de hacer Europa”.
 Pierre Barbillon has received support from the Marie-Curie FP7 COFUND People Programme of the European Union, through the award of an AgreenSkills/AgreenSkills+ fellowship (under grant agreement n$\circ$609398).
 Rui Paulo was partially supported by the Project CEMAPRE/REM---UIDB/05069/2020---financed by FCT/MCTES through national funds, and by the sabbatical fellowship SFRH/BSAB/142992/2018 attributed by FCT.